rmariano/itarch/content/a-setup-for-a-ci-in-python-projects.md

-Following up on the previous entry about automating some of the checks that are done as part of the code review code review and [another good reference on coontinuous integration for Python by Brett Cannon](https://snarky.ca/how-to-use-your-project-travis-to-help-test-python-itself/), now is time of summarizing what makes a good continuous integration (CI) setup for Python projects.
+Following up on the previous entry about automating some of the checks that are done as part of the code review code review and [another good reference on continuous integration for Python by Brett Cannon](https://snarky.ca/how-to-use-your-project-travis-to-help-test-python-itself/), now is time of summarizing what makes a good continuous integration (CI) setup for Python projects.